bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/syllabus.md

 * Budget your time  and give yourself plenty of time to read the materials and work on the assignments each week.
 Plan on at least 10 hours a week, and make a schedule which you follow every week.

 * Be pro-active about things that are not clear.
 There's a lot of helpful free resources out there.
-Just search on the Internet.
-Really, that's ~~allowed~~ encouraged).
+Just search on the Internet (really, that's ~~allowed~~ encouraged).

 * Self-reflection: Try to formulate questions, and try to answer them yourself.